Launch Recite Me assistive technology

 Local authorities, though it may also be of interest to all those supporting the educational attainment of a child with health needs, including all types of schools, providers of alternative provision, parents and providers of health services.

-Education for children with health needs who cannot attend school - Statutory guidance for local authorities and departmental advice for others ensuring children with health needs receive education.
+For DfE guidance - Education for children with health needs who cannot attend school - Statutory guidance for local authorities and departmental advice for others ensuring children with health needs receive education.

 This policy document should be read alongside the statutory guidance produced by the DfE: ‘Ensuring a good education for children who cannot attend school because of health needs.